mcilloni/mcilloni.github.io/_posts/2023-10-08-install-arch-on-usb.md

 Instead of installing the system from scratch, you may clone an existing system instead.
 Just remember after the move to

 1. fix `/etc/fstab` with the new `PARTUUID`s
-2. give the system an unique configuration (i.e., change the hostname) in order to avoid clashes
+2. give the system an unique configuration (i.e., change the hostname, fix the hostid, ...) in order to avoid clashes
 3. do not transfer the contents of the ESP - if you use UKI and mount it at `/boot/efi`, you will regenerate its contents later when you reapply the steps from above.

 There are 3 feasible ways to do this.